The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 The Lord Nelson: Australia’s Oldest Pub Brewery

-Built in 1836 by convict labor using sandstone from Observatory Hill, this historic building was originally the home of William Wells.
-He already operated a small pub nearby, converted his residence into a hotel and obtained a liquor license in 1841, establishing The Lord Nelson.
+Built in 1836 by convict labour using sandstone from Observatory Hill, this building was originally the home of William Wells.
+He already ran a small pub nearby, converted his house into a hotel and got a liquor license in 1841, establishing The Lord Nelson.

-Remarkably, The Lord Nelson has been continuously operating as a pub ever since, earning its rightful claim as Australia’s oldest pub brewery.
+The pub has been operating continuously ever since, making it Australia’s oldest pub brewery.

-Beer enthusiasts will appreciate the on-site brewery, which produces six 100% natural ales without sugar or preservatives.
-From their historic ‘Three Sheets’ pale ale to their robust ‘Old Admiral’ porter, there’s a brew to suit every palate.
+Beer fans will appreciate the on-site brewery, which produces six natural ales without sugar or preservatives.
+From the historic ‘Three Sheets’ pale ale to the robust ‘Old Admiral’ porter, there’s something for every taste.

-There is both bar food and a brassiere upstairs if you want something fancy.
-They also have rooms with ensuite or shared facilities from $220 a night—an excellent choice for anyone on a budget.
-Check here for details.
+There’s bar food downstairs and a brasserie upstairs for something fancier.
+They also have rooms with ensuite or shared facilities from $220 a night—a good budget option.

 Where: 19 Kent Street The Rocks